WillyGauvin/WillyGauvin.github.io/_pages/Games/LunarLander.md

 # Additions to Custom Game Engine:

-I implemented Box2D physics, an open source physics engine.
+I implemented the Box2D physics library (an open source physics engine).

 I created a smooth camera to follow the player and slowly zoom in as we approach landing.